aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 description: Utility
 ---

-???+ warning
-	**This utility is currently released as beta developer preview** and is intended strictly for feedback and testing purposes **and not for production workloads**.
-The version and all future versions tagged with the `-beta` suffix should be treated as not stable.
-Up until before the [General Availability release](https://github.com/aws-powertools/powertools-lambda-typescript/milestone/14) we might introduce significant breaking changes and improvements in response to customers feedback.

 The batch processing utility handles partial failures when processing batches from Amazon SQS, Amazon Kinesis Data Streams, and Amazon DynamoDB Streams.

 ```mermaid